Pack-UnPack (PUP) Routines

 Useful PUP::er Functions

-- isSizing(): Returns true if the sizing step is occuring, false otherwise.
+- isSizing(): Returns true if the sizing step is occurring, false otherwise.

-- isPacking(): Returns true if the packing step is occuring, false otherwise.
+- isPacking(): Returns true if the packing step is occurring, false otherwise.

-- isDeleting(): Returns true if the packing step is occuring and the object being PUP'ed will be deleted immediately afterwards, false otherwise.
+- isDeleting(): Returns true if the packing step is occurring and the object being PUP'ed will be deleted immediately afterwards, false otherwise.

-- isUnpacking(): Returns true if the unpacking step is occuring, false otherwise.
+- isUnpacking(): Returns true if the unpacking step is occurring, false otherwise.